Can teachers come for a pre-visit before the day of our workshop?

 How many pupils can we bring in total?

-Each workshop can take a maximum of 30 pupils.
+We recommend a maximum of 30 pupils per workshop.
 We can run workshops simultaneously for up to 4 groups (a total of 120 pupils) in one time slot, depending on availability.

 How many teachers can come for free?